Search

 For national and subnational governance, the key indicators centre on the quality of political and economic institutions, integrity standards and the control of corruption as well as the rule of law.

-But it also allows us to do more to help shape the agenda for private sector development in our countries of operation by encouraging public-private dialogue and helping governments develop and implement relevant reforms aimed at addressing institutional and structural challenges faced by their countries.
+The combination of these two dimensions makes it possible to build on the good work the EBRD has done for many years on legal reform, public procurement, integrity standards and corruption control.
+It also allows us to do more to help shape the agenda for private-sector development in our countries of operation, by encouraging public-private dialogue and helping governments develop and implement relevant reforms aimed at addressing institutional and structural challenges.

 To this end, a lot of effort has been invested in supporting governments to develop and implement transparent, predictable and business-friendly policies and initiatives that enable the private sector to grow and investment to thrive.

-We have also supported the establishment and operation of institutions – ranging from Investment Councils and Business Ombudsmen to Investment Promotion Agencies and Chambers of Commerce.
+We have also supported the establishment and operation of institutions – ranging from investment councils and business ombudsmen to investment promotion agencies and chambers of commerce.

-More recently, we have helped governments to develop and implement digitisation strategies to provide fast and safe access to e-public services for businesses and individuals, thereby enhancing the ease and transparency of doing business, reducing operating costs and building resilience in the economy.
+More recently, we have helped governments to develop and implement digitalisation strategies to provide fast and safe access to e-public services for businesses and individuals, thereby enhancing the ease and transparency of doing business, reducing operating costs and building resilience in the economy.